ste-sangiovanni/PPPA_Thesis_Seminar/README.md

 **Master's Degree in Politics, Philosophy and Public Affairs (PPPA)**
 Seminar Series Organized by the course [Politics, Philosophy and Public Affairs](https://www.unimi.it/it/corsi/laurea-magistrale/politics-philosophy-and-public-affairs-pppa), University of Milan

----

 ## Overview

 This repository contains slides and LaTeX code from two seminars held as part of the PPPA Thesis Seminar Series.
-These seminars aimed to provide students with practical tools for structuring research projects and applying quantitative and qualitative methodologies in the social sciences.
+These seminars aimed to provide students with practical tools for **structuring research projects** and **applying quantitative and qualitative** methodologies in the social sciences.
 The seminars were primarily targeted at second-year students preparing to write their theses.
+The materials are intended to support PPPA students in developing their research skills and methodologies for thesis writing.

 ---